pretix/pretix/doc/api/resources/events.rst

 has_subevents                         boolean                    ``True`` if the event series feature is active for this
                                                                  event
-meta_data                             dict                       Values set for organizer-specific meta data parameters. plugins                               list                       Enabled plugins for the event.
+meta_data                             dict                       Values set for organizer-specific meta data parameters. plugins                               list                       A list of package names of the enabled plugins for this
+                                                                 event.
 ===================================== ========================== =======================================================

-Note that events with orders cannot be deleted to ensure data integrity.

 .. versionchanged:: 1.7